 In April 2021, IT'SUGAR filed its proposed plan of reorganization with the Bankruptcy Court.
 Following approval of the proposed plan by IT'SUGAR's unsecured creditors, the Bankruptcy Court entered an order (the "Confirmation Order") on June 16, 2021 confirming the plan of reorganization filed by IT'SUGAR, as modified by the Confirmation Order (the "Plan"), and the Plan became effective on June 17, 2021 (the "Effective Date").
-Pursuant to the terms of the Plan, the Company's equity interests in IT'SUGAR were revested on the Effective Date, and all organizational documents of IT'SUGAR were assumed, ratified, and reinstated.
-As a result of the confirmation and effectiveness of the Plan and the revesting of its equity interests in IT'SUGAR, the Company was deemed to have reacquired a controlling financial interest in IT'SUGAR and consolidated the results of IT'SUGAR into its consolidated financial statements as of the Effective Date, the date that the Company reacquired control of IT'SUGAR.
+Pursuant to the terms of the Plan, the Company's equity interests in IT'SUGAR were revested on the Effective Date, and all organizational documents of IT'SUGAR, the Company was deemed to have reacquired a controlling financial interest in IT'SUGAR and effective Date, the TSUGAR into its consolidated financial statements as of the Effective Date, the date that the Company reacquired control of IT'SUGAR.